Dallas Love Field: Jet age

 Love Field's new terminal (the third terminal, designed by Donald S. Nelson) opened to the airlines on January 20, 1958, with three one-story concourses, 26 ramp-level gates and the world's first airport moving walkways.
 Air carriers serving the airport at the time included American Airlines, Braniff International Airways (which was based in Dallas), Central Airlines (which was based in nearby Fort Worth), Continental Airlines, Delta Air Lines and Trans-Texas Airways (which later changed its name to Texas International Airlines).

 Turbine-power flights began on April 1, 1959, when Continental Airlines introduced the Vickers Viscount turboprop.
 Jet airline flights began on July 12, 1959, when American Airlines started Boeing 707 flights to New York.
-By 1963, Love Field had direct, no change of plane Boeing 707 jet service to London and Frankfurt jointly operated on a daily basis by Braniff International and Pan American World Airways (Pan Am).
-The trips were conducted via an interchange agreement between the two airlines with these flights making an intermediate stop at Chicago O'Hare Airport.
+By 1963, Love Field had direct, no change of plane Boeing 707 jet service to London and Frankfurt jointly operated daily by Braniff International and Pan American World Airways (Pan Am).
+The trips were conducted via an interchange agreement between the two airlines, with these flights making an intermediate stop at Chicago O'Hare Airport.

 In 1961, Mr. and Mrs. Earle Wyatt gave a large bronze statue titled One Riot, One Ranger for display in the airport's new terminal.
-Famed Texas-born sculptress Waldine Tauch created the piece.
+Famed Texas-born sculptor Waldine Tauch created the piece.
 The inscription refers to an incident in which a single Texas Ranger was supposedly dispatched to quell a riot.
 The statue was removed from the airport in June 2020 after it was revealed that the ranger who modeled for the statue had been dispatched to the Dallas area in 1956 to help white supremacist protesters defy lawful efforts to end racial segregation of local public schools.

 On November 22, 1963, United States President John F. Kennedy arrived at Love Field on Air Force One and was assassinated in Dealey Plaza less than one hour later while his motorcade was traveling from Love Field to the Dallas Trade Mart and died at Parkland Memorial Hospital.
 Texas Governor John Connally was riding in the presidential limousine and was seriously wounded.
-Ninety minutes later, Vice President Lyndon B. Johnson was sworn in as president aboard Air Force One before its departure from Love Field to Washington, D.C.
+Ninety minutes later, Vice President Lyndon B. Johnson was sworn in as president aboard Air Force One before it departed from Love Field to Washington, D.C.